-To view the assignment calendar and assignments for ARTS 091, mouse over the ARTS 091 Print Media Graphics Assignments Tab found under COURSES from the main menu.
-Individual assignments for the class will appear as a pullout listing on the right.
+To view the complete syllabus, overall assignment calendar, or individual assignments, mouse over (don’t click) the ARTS 091 Print Media Graphics Tab and look for the appropriate pullout listing on the right.

 Canadian-born Marshall McLuhan (1911–1980) was a philosopher of communication theory, who some have suggested first floated the phrase—“print is dead”—but that’s not exactly what he said.
 What he did say (in the early 1960s) was that the print culture would die with the advent of electronic media.
 He predicted that electronic media would foster “electronic interdependence,” moving society toward a collective “tribal base” or global village-type culture.

 “Print is the technology of individualism.
 If men decided to modify this visual technology by an electronic technology, individualism would also be modified.”— Marshall McLuhan, The Gutenberg Galaxy (1962)

 The often overindulged, overstated misnomer that “print is dead” could not be more misunderstood.
 The number of magazines has grown over the past decade according to the Magazine Publishers of America.
 Why do they continue to grow?
 McLuhan suggested that “the medium is the message,” arguing that the way communication is delivered is more important than the communication itself.
 Print is still the medium choice of millions to receive messages.

 McLuhan theorized that every medium created a symbiotic relationship with the end-user and that content, or the message, is influenced by the medium.
 In other words, news stories delivered on television by anchors influenced the audience much differently than the same content delivered via a newspaper, radio or magazine.
 This contextual influence continues with the development of social media news delivery.
 Understanding McLuhan’s words more completely is of underlying importance as a student entering today’s world of professional graphic design.